mph-/lcapy/doc/expressions.rst

     2
    s  + 5⋅s + 4

-This is the general form of a rational function shown as the ratio of two polynomails.
-Unlike the canonical form, the coeficient for the highest power in the denominator may not be unity.
+This is the general form of a rational function shown as the ratio of two polynomials.
+Unlike the canonical form, the coefficient for the highest power in the denominator may not be unity.

    >>> H.factored()
    5⋅(s - ⅉ)⋅(s + ⅉ)